Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 Holy Souls Church Fees

-Prior to registration, a family must be practicing Catholics registered in Holy Souls Parish and have contributed at least $630.00 to church support during the 2015 calendar year (January -December).
-For out-of-parish students, there is a one-time contribution requirement of $750.00 per family to the Holy Souls Building Fund.
+Prior to registration, a family must be practicing Catholics registered in Holy Souls Parish and have shown active membership through the use of envelopes.
+For out-of-parish students, there is a one-time contribution requirement of $750.00 per family to the Holy Souls Church Building Fund.

-Textbooks are issued on a rental basis and must be checked in at the end of the school term or before withdrawal.
+Hardback textbooks are issued on a rental basis and must be checked in at the end of the school term or before withdrawal.
 Any student who loses or damages a book shall replace the book at full cost.
-All students are required to cover rental books and carry them in a book bag.

 Book & Additional Fees